Peter Bang (engineer)

 Peter Boas Bang was a Danish engineer and entrepreneur.
-In the year 1925 he founded the company Bang & Olufsen with Svend Olufsen.
+In 1925, he founded the company Bang & Olufsen with Svend Olufsen.

 Childhood

-Peter Boas Bang was the son of Camillo Cavour Bang (1861-1949) and Augusta Pouline Boas (1868-1919).
+Peter Boas Bang was the son of Camillo Cavour Bang (1861–1949) and Augusta Pouline Boas (1868–1919).
 His brother Poul Bang was a film director and director for Saga Studios.

 Bang grew up in a wealthy family in Copenhagen with a well-equipped house for the time that had electric lights, phone service and a phonograph; the family also owned a car.
 At the age of nine he went to Nærum Kostskole.
 Because of his mother's frailty, he focused on mechanical interests.
 He spent his pocket money on batteries, doorbells, and switches.

 Bang was interested in technology and radios from an early age, and he remembered having heard a recording of Enrico Caruso at the age of five.

-At 14 he left the boarding school and entered middle school.
+At 14, he left the boarding school and entered middle school.
 He continued his experiments and was assisted by his cousin Isse Wulff, who was an assistant at the Technical Institute.

-In 1917 he finished school, where his practical abilities were pointed out.
+In 1917, he finished school, where his practical abilities were pointed out.
 His father then got him a job as a blacksmith apprentice at the Siemens & Halske forge where he did experiments at night, including making a windmill to supply the family's summer house with electricity.